Cologne guide Germany map flag

 Cologne Cathedral

-Romano-Germanicum Museum (Römisch-Germanisches Museum) - a museum focused on Roman and Germanic history.
+Romano-Germanicum Museum (Römisch-Germanisches Museum) - A museum focusing on Roman and Germanic history.
 Here you will find many archaeological finds from 2000 years ago.
+The museum stands (or stood before the reconstruction) directly above the place where the famous 3rd century Dionysian mosaic hall was discovered during World War II.
+Due to the reconstruction, the museum's collections were temporarily moved to the "Belgian House".

-Eigelsteintorburg - a medieval gate, part of the original city fortifications.
-Although many parts of the fortifications have not been preserved, Eigelsteintorburg adds a touch of history.
+Eigelsteintorburg - A medieval gate, part of the city's original fortifications.
+Although many parts of the fortifications have not been preserved, the Eigelsteintorburg adds a touch of history.
+This massive twin-towered gate was built between 1228 and 1248 and served as the northern entrance to the city for centuries.
+In 1804, Napoleon himself entered Cologne through this gate, accompanied by cannon fire and the ringing of bells.

-Hohenzollern Bridge (Hohenzollernbrücke) – 409 meters long and 29 meters wide bridge over the Rhine River from the beginning of the 20th century.
-It is famous for its arches and railway lines.
-You can enjoy beautiful views of the Dome from here.
+Hohenzollern Bridge (Hohenzollernbrücke) – The 409-meter-long and 29-meter-wide bridge over the Rhine River from the beginning of the 20th century is famous for its arches and railway tracks.
+Around 1,500 trains pass through here per day!
+You can also find the famous love locks here – so many that the bridge weighs 15 tons more!

 Hohenzollern bridge